CrimsonVista/UTAustin-Courses/2020fa_law379m/docs/law379m_syllabus.md

 simply using this as a two-week extension.
 The professor has the final say as to whether the regrade is allowed.

-In order to make life reasonable on the TA's who will be grading your submissions, you must complete all labwork within five school days of the due date.
+In order to make life reasonable for the professor who will be grading your submissions, you must complete all labwork within five school days of the due date.
 Each date late is a 20% penalty.

+You may submit any one lab at the last day of class for 80% credit.
+The two week period before this has no labwork assigned, and is designtaed as a "make up" period.
+In other words, you can catch-up, or re-do, any lab of your choosing during this two week period for 80% credit.

 # Calendar